 Take 7-8 chocolate chips or a small square of chocolate in a cup.
 Melt for 30-40 seconds in the microwave and add in a third of a teaspoon of ground turmeric.
 Stir with a spoon.

 The chocolate is the glue that sticks the haldi to the spoon, and it turns into a chocolate-turmeric lollipop.
-I discovered this miracle last year when I was having a tough time with all of us sick at the same time, and I could not get the kids eating turmeric.
-Since then it has formed part of our regular routine and the kids even ask for it as dessert!!
+I discovered this miracle last year when I was having a tough time with all of us sick at the same time.
+I could not get the kids to eat turmeric.
+Since then it has been a part of our regular routine and the kids even ask for it as dessert!!

-Back to school is a tough time for kids and parents and I look forward to all of us of staying healthy through this stressful time.
+Back to school is a tough time for kids and parents.
+I look forward to all of us of staying healthy through this stressful time.
 How do you stay healthy in September?